bozonx/social-media-posting-microservice/docs/api.md

 ---

-## Content Conversion
+## Body Content Handling

-**The microservice does NOT perform any content conversion.** The `body` content is always sent as-is to the platform API.
+**The microservice does not perform content conversion.** The `body` content is always sent as-is to the platform API.

 The `bodyFormat` field is used only to specify the format of the content you're providing, which is then mapped to the appropriate platform-specific parameter (e.g., `parse_mode` for Telegram).